Minerals Play Fairway

 Partnership with Government

 The partnership between the mining industry and the Government of Nova Scotia has been very successful in recent years.
-Government policy decisions - including extending the fuel tax rebate to the industry, the recent Mineral Resources Act overhaul, the establishment of the Mineral Resources Development Fund and the creation of the new Department of Energy and Mines - helped make 2017 a turnaround year for the industry.
+Government policy decisions - including extending the fuel tax rebate to the industry, the Mineral Resources Act overhaul, and the establishment of the Mineral Resources Development Fund – have helped the industry grow and create jobs for Nova Scotians.
 We believe Minerals Play Fairway is an opportunity to continue to build on this success and the industry/government partnership that has already accomplished so much.
-Read this report for full details about Minerals Play Fairway.